hpsaturn/hpsaturn.github.io/_posts/2026-03-21-openstreetmap-tiles-for-eink-displays.md

 ## Tiles Generation

-After launch Maperitive your able to select your zone and generate your tiles.
-For that enter to `MAP-> Set Geometry bounds` and then draw or expand the square of your zone and run the next commands in the `Command prompt` box:
+Once Maperitive is running, you can select your area and generate tiles.
+To do this, go to `MAP -> Set Geometry bounds`, draw or expand the square around your desired area, and then run the following commands in the `Command prompt` box:

 (only for docker-wine option:)